What is Cypress?

-There are many various information stealers, the main difference between them is what sensitive data they target/can collect.
-Most stealers target information that could be used to steal personal accounts or banking-related information.
+There are many various information stealers online.
+The main difference is the type of sensitive data they target/collect.
+Most stealers target information, which can be used to steal personal accounts, and banking-related information.

-It is important to mention that malware of this type tend to be designed to run silently in the background so that victims would not suspect its presence until it is monetized.
-More examples of information stealers are CopperStealer, X-FILES, and EliteStealer.
+This malware is often designed to run silently in the background so that victims do not suspect its presence until it is monetized.

 How did Cypress infiltrate my computer?